chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Problem management ITIL 4 Practice Guide.md

 The increasing complexity of the business and technology environment adds to uncertainty.
 As more combinations of digital and business products, services, and workflows are created, there is a greater chance of these leading to incidents, despite each individual element being well-known, thoroughly tested, and safe-to-fail.

-The problem management practice is adopted and developed by service providers to ensure that errors in the live environment are identified, analysed, and, where required and possible, removed or fixed.
+The problem management practice is adopted and developed by service providers to ensure that errors in the live environment are identified, analyzed, and, where required and possible, removed or fixed.

 This practice is beneficial for both IT service providers and their service consumers.
 Benefits for service providers include:
 * increased reliability of IT services